 Ernest Dichter coined this term and now it is one of the most popular methods to estimate and measure consumer satisfaction.

 A focus group consists of many people who are unfamiliar with each other.
-All these people have distinct characteristics like gender, qualification, field etc. These people are selected because they have common interest with respect to the subject of research.
-The moderator creates a participative environment that encourages different perceptions and points of views, without including their own bias or pressuring participants to choose a side or reach a consensus.
+All these people have distinct characteristics like gender, qualification, field, etc. These people are selected because they have common interests with respect to the subject of research.
+The moderator creates a participative environment that encourages different perceptions and points of view, without including their own bias or pressuring participants to choose a side or reach a consensus.

-Focus groups are used to acquire feedback regarding new product, as well as various topics in the field of business marketing.
-This is helpful for the new companies that are planning to develop some new product.
-It helps them to discuss about it as well as test it before it is launched.
+Focus groups are used to acquire feedback regarding new products, as well as various topics in the field of business marketing.
+This is helpful for new companies that are planning to develop some new products.
+It helps them to discuss it as well as test it before it is launched.
 The information so derived is priceless and provides a lot of information about the potential market acceptance of the product.